dancornutt/Porsche944/07K_Swap.md

 For the oil pans and chain covers, volkswagen D 176 501 A1 was used.
 D 154 103 A1 will be used for the timing cover.

 Steps:
-1) Disassemble everyting you need to
+1) Disassemble everything you need to
 2) Prep sealant surfaces (both sides of upper pan, block and lower pan by removing debris and cleaning.
 <div style="text-align: center;">
   <img src="https://lh3.googleusercontent.com/pw/AM-JKLVJy6tu5d0P-s2Twty4dpLh2IkrZZHHQ0FzgTryCB6wu_qBOyyNartOSpGHpY7lYE3D8b6G2kGt8GqkNiMfpkl9_v5fb_8rf8pxXpfY7l4Lv583ciLGGmGvcMq3JMzZEXhTzyph1-KCEH74GvLMFfRm=w1224-h1630-no?authuser=0" alt="07K block ready for upper pan" width="400"/>